"Cutting costs is only a first step, You may not end up a millionaire but cutting expenses and following three rules will allow you to build wealth"

-I am going to look at three common expenses you can trim in order to free up more money to help pay down debt and save for retirement.
+I am going to look at three common expenses you can trim to free up more money to help pay down debt and save for retirement.
 We are also going to discuss what else you need to do in order to succeed.
 To begin, let’s look at the three common expenses that will help you with expense cutting:

-Okay, so you have Grubhub, Door Dash and a host of other food delivery services available.
+Okay, so you have Grubhub, Door Dash, and a host of other food delivery services available.
 It makes it so easy today to order food.
 Additionally, you also have the very popular fast-casual restaurants that have sprung up over the last number of years, all of which make it so easy to just dine.
 It can begin to take a big bite out of your pay.
-In fact, even if you eat out only a couple of times of week for lunch and dinner, it can add up to a substantial amount over a period of a month.
+In fact, even if you eat out only a couple of times of the week for lunch and dinner, it can add up to a substantial amount over a period of a month.
 I have also been doing some price checking for services such as Door Dash.
 For example, I found one of my favorite restaurants added Door Dash as a service, for free.
 However, when I did a price comparison between picking up myself and using Door Dash, the actual costs differed on average $5 or more per meal.
-A five minute drive instead of Door Dash saves me between 15 to 20 % and was worth it.
+A five-minute drive instead of Door Dash saves me between 15 to 20 % and was worth it.
 The point is that cutting out needless delivery and eating out less will save a substantial amount of income if you eat out regularly.
 Possible savings are $200 - $300 a month

 I am not as active as some people who still like to go out to sports events, concerts, or even smaller music events and short vacations.
 I am finding these types of activities are discretionary costs are no longer cheap.
 I do get that we all want to be active and go out and buy experiences.
 Unfortunately, I am finding the price of the ticket, food, parking or other forms of transportation together add significantly to the cost of going to a sporting event or short vacation.
-Recently I did a one day skiing trip and found it easily added up to over $200 in gas, parking, lift ticket, food etc.. and that was with every discount I could find.
-I will never advocate completely ditching buying experiences but I do recommend find a good balance, better yet, I have found many free to very cheap experiences that keeps me active.
+Recently I did a one-day skiing trip and found it easily added up to over $200 in gas, parking, lift ticket, food, etc.. and that was with every discount I could find.
+I will never advocate completely ditching buying experiences but I do recommend finding a good balance, better yet, I have found many free to very cheap experiences that keep me active.
 Possible savings are $100 - $300 a month.

 “Cutting your expenses is only a first step.
 You need to ensure the money saved goes into a retirement fund to invest for growth"